Olya3ch/marvel-search-graphql/README.md

-# Welcome to my Marvel Search with GraphQL!
+# Welcome to my Marvel Search with GraphQL

 This is a personal project for Marvel Search with GraphQL.